Troubleshooting Cloudflare 1XXX errors

 The hostname sent by the client or browser via Server Name Indication (SNI) does not match the request host header.

-Error 1013 is commonly caused by the following:
+is commonly caused by the following:

-- your local browser setting the incorrect SNI host header, or
+- Your local browser setting the incorrect SNI host header, or

-- a network proxying SSL traffic caused a mismatch between SNI and the Host header of the request.
+- A network proxying SSL traffic caused a mismatch between SNI and the Host header of the request.

-Test for an SNI mismatch via an online tool such as: SSL Shopper ↗.
+Test for an SNI mismatch via an online tool, such as SSL Shopper ↗.

 Provide Cloudflare Support the following information: